Integration of A-Parser with Redis: advanced API

 2) "{\"data\":\"<!DOCTYPE html><html.....

-Various cases
+Various use cases

-Asynchronous check for the presence of a result
+Asynchronous check for the result

 lpop aparser_redis_api:some_unique_id

-Returns the result if it has already been processed or nil
+Will return the result if it has already been processed or nil

 if the request is still being processed